-In any discussion about global warming, renewable energy usually tops the list of changes the world can implement to stave off the worst effects of rising temperatures.
-The move towards the use of renewable energy has necessitated the creation of instruments to help tackle climate change.
-The cost of such instruments has dramatically decreased since they were first conceived – in 1977, it cost $77 per watt for a simple solar cell.
-According to Solar Energy Industries Association the cost of a solar cell now is $0.21 per watt.
-This reduction in cost has been vital to the emergence of renewable energy as a viable source of power.
+In any discussion about global warming, Renewable Energy usually tops the list of changes the world can implement to stave off the worst effects of rising temperatures.
+The move towards the use of Renewable Energy has necessitated the creation of instruments to help tackle climate change.

-The Paris Accord signed in 2015 at the World Climate Summit is the first binding global objective aimed at tackling climate change.
-Not only will the agreement have a positive effect on the environment but it will be responsible for sustained job creation.
-According to the International Renewable Energy Agency (IRENA), the agreement will lead to an increase in employment in the sector of up to more than 24 million people, compared to 9.2 million today, making it a compelling industry to further a career in.
+The Paris Accord signed in 2015 at the World Climate Summit was the first binding global objective aimed at tackling climate change.
+Not only does the agreement have a positive effect on the environment but it has been be responsible for sustained job creation in Renewable Energy.
+According to the International Renewable Energy Agency (IRENA), the agreement will eventually lead to an increase in employment in the sector of up to more than 24 million people.

 Europe’s energy crisis caused by the war in Ukraine is boosting green hydrogen, and in the US, “big business” has also had a significant impact on renewable energy.
 The US has seen a significant increase in the procurement of renewable power as corporate heavy hitters and industrial giants lock down low energy prices for the next 12 to 15 years.
 Almost all major corporations have invested in a greener future with renewable energy sources.
 The RE100, which lists 189 businesses that have committed to sourcing energy from 100% renewable means, is just one initiative that champions the shift towards a carbon-neutral future.